 Step Nine: Allow nachos to cool for a few minutes.
 Then add cold toppings and enjoy.

 You’ll likely end up with burnt chips on the ends and a cold center.

-My purpose here at Cost-Effective Kitchen is to help you get the most bang for your buck in the kitchen.
+My purpose here at Cost-Effective Kitchen is to help you shop smart, cook simply, and reduce waste.

 When eating out:

 - If ordering nachos as an appetizer, be sure to eat all of them first.
-Take home portions of your meal that could be easily reheated.
+Order and then take home portions of your entree that could be easily reheated.

 - If leftover nachos are unavoidable, ask for a to-go box.
 Then scrape the cold items into one side and the reheatable toppings into another.
-Leave the chips.
-At home, use the leftover toppings with fresh chips from home to make a “fresh” serving of nachos.
+Leave the chips unless they have nothing on them.
+Then at home, use the leftover toppings with fresh chips from your pantry to make a “fresh” serving of nachos.

 When eating nachos at home, we have the “take all you want, but eat all you take.”

 If your kids are bad about not finishing their plates, then insist they take multiple small portions so none goes to waste.

 Personally, I would rather see my kids go back 3 or 4 times for smaller portions and eat it all than waste food.